gitlabhq/terraform-provider-gitlab/website/docs/r/group_membership.html.markdown

 ## Import

-GitLab group membership can be imported using an id made up of `groupid:username`, e.g.
+GitLab group membership can be imported using an id made up of `group_id:user_id`, e.g.

 ```
-$ terraform import gitlab_group_membership.test 12345:1337
+$ terraform import gitlab_group_membership.test "12345:1337"
 ```